Confederate Monument in Louisville: History

 The idea for the monument was first conceived in the basement of the Walnut Street Baptist Church in May 1887 during discussion concerning the decoration of graves at Cave Hill Cemetery.
 By early June 1887, the first permanent officers and representatives from the state were selected and letters of support were read.
 Michael Muldoon, of the Louisville monument company, enclosed a photo of a Baltimore monument and advised in his letter only granite and bronze would stand the test of time.
 Nelly Marshall McAfee, author, poet, and daughter of Humphrey Marshall, expressed her regret at not being able to attend:

 In an 1890 act of incorporation, the association's sole purpose was to erect a monument to the memory of soldiers of the Confederacy in or near the city of Louisville.
 From conception to completion, the Kentucky Woman's Confederate Monument Association grew from 17 to over 250 members led by Susan Marshall Preston Hepburn as the association president.
 Hepburn, sister of William Preston and sister-in-law of Albert Sidney Johnston, had previously served as President of the Ladies Aid Society of the Masonic Widows and Orphans Home.
 While a large share of association members were from the Louisville area, women from across the state of Kentucky participated in an organization of 11 districts.
 As an example, in 1889, it was reported over 40 women in Henderson, including Miss Mary Towles Sasseen, had organized in support.
 Sasseen, a school teacher, was an early advocate for Mother's Day.

 A marble arch over 3rd Street, dedicated to the "Unknown Confederate Dead", was an early monument proposal.
 Later the depression of 1893 appeared to slow funding.
 Examples of fund raising efforts included a performance of Ben Hur with over 100 performers in 1891, performance of the Toy Symphony in 1890, and river excursions on the Columbia.
 After the years of picnics, auctions, canvassing, dances, and other inducements, the monument was completed in summer 1895 at a cost of $12,000.
-However the association continued to hold fund raisers over a year after the dedication to pay off the outstanding debt to the Muldoon Monument Company.
-A lecture in November 1895 by Henry Watterson, editor of The Courier-Journal, netted over $700 for the late purpose.
+The association continued to hold fund raisers over a year after the dedication to pay off the outstanding debt to the Muldoon Monument Company.
+A lecture in November 1895 by Henry Watterson, editor of The Courier-Journal, netted over $700 for the purpose.

 At the close of the 19th century, the surviving members of the monument association continued efforts as members of the United Daughters of the Confederacy.
 Hepburn requested the women not organize into a chapter until the remaining monument debt was paid off.
 Fifty members of the monument association organized the Albert Sydney Johnston Chapter #120 of the U.D.C. in 1897.
 Hepburn died shortly afterwards.
-By 1900, the women had raised funds for the construction of a stone fence and lamps around the monument, and that fall the Louisville city councilmen were arguing whether the cost to light the lanterns should be paid from private or city funds.
+By 1900, the women had raised funds for the construction of a stone fence and lamps around the monument, and in the fall of that year, the Louisville city councilmen were arguing whether the cost to light the lanterns should be paid from private or city funds.
 In 1901, the remaining balance was donated towards the construction of another project.